privateWH/javaConcurrent/README.md

   2. After handled the best package agreement.
 I want the abilities to calculate the storage cost and time that it took to reconstruct semantic meaningful data.

+ Notification:Watch and Monitor Change. at a time, in conditions of various variables.